m-thalmann/PAF/README.md

 ]
 ```

-If the method is either `POST` or `PUT`, the request-array also contains the key `post` with the contents of the payload:
+If the method is either `POST` or `PUT`, the request-array also contains the contents of the payload:
 ```php
 [
     [...],